Spyderisk/ontopublish/ontology/README.md

 Similarly, as given, threats, threat causes, and asset properties are considered to be sub-classes of causal entities (things with likelihood).
 The motivation here appears to be that these are all things which can have a likelihood.

 I have modelled this in two ways.
 First, I have modelled 'causal entity' as part of a SKOS concept scheme.
 The hierarchy is modelled using `skos:broader` and `skos:broaderTransitive`.
 Second, I have associated everything defined as a sub-class of 'causal entity' to have a 'likelihood' property.
 This likelihood is also modelled as a SKOS concept scheme, with order imposed using `skos:OrderedCollection`.

-## Next steps

-The vocabulary does not currently develop constraints on cardinality, as given.
-The exact approach to employ here is not clear:
-- We may not want to adopt OWL, which is rich, but also complex.
-Nonetheless, invoking `skos:Concept` does imply one thing: anything we associate with it is also an `owl:Class`.
-It is feasible that we may want to adopt certain elements of OWL.
-- Shape constraints languages like ShEx or SHACL are relatively new, and would likely be suitable here.
-The key advantage is that they may be less complex than certain concepts from OWL.
-They let us describe the shape of data and apply constraints.

-The way in which we enforce constraints depends on the constraints we need, and how we intend to enforce them, neither of which are especially clear.